steveseguin/electroncapture/README.md

 Windows users may find it beneficial too, as it offers support for OBS.Ninja's <a href="https://github.com/steveseguin/obsninja/wiki/Advanced-Settings#viewers-obs-link-options">&buffer</a> audio sync command and it has robust support for video packet loss.
 In other words, it can playback live video better than OBS can, with fewer video playback errors and with better audio/video sync.
 If you have a spare monitor, it may at times be worth the hassle to use instead of OBS alone.

 The Electron Capture app uses the newest version of Chromium, which is more resistant to desync, video smearing, and other issues that might exist in the native OBS browser source capture method.
+[More benefits listed here](https://github.com/steveseguin/electroncapture/blob/master/BENEFITS.md)

 ## Video Guide (primarily for macOS users)